 “in applying national law, whether the provisions in question were adopted before or after the directive, the national court called upon to interpret it is required to do so, as far as possible, in the light of the wording and the purpose of the directive in order to achieve the result pursued by the latter [ie the directive]” – Marleasing SA v La Comercial Internacional de Alimentacion SA 1990

 This the British Government now deems not fit for purpose in an age of bulk surveillance (though it is argued here that, thanks to the purposive nature of EU law, it remains effective – and has hence been broken by the UK Government).
-The Government has been trying to get new legislation through Parliament (the “Snooper’s Charter”) to give itself wider surveillance powers (or legalise what it has been doing already).
-This new legislation would probably be illegal under EU law.
+The Government put new legislation through Parliament (the “Snooper’s Charter”) to give itself wider surveillance powers (or legalise what it has been doing already).
+This new legislation would probably have been illegal under EU law.

 So is it really the case that Parliament would let the Government solve its problem by giving it a power simply to sweep away legislation like this or amend it as it thinks fit?
 It seems inconceivable – but if not, great chunks of British legislation, on the statute books at the behest of the EU, would stay there and remain effective until the Government got round to producing, bit-by-bit, new primary legislation.